rupertparry/website-2022/index.md

 I keep on coming back to these themes...

-- Empowering individuals to use and shape new technologies, especially machine learning *(which remains as powerful &amp; magical as it is intractible to ordinary people)*
+- Empowering individuals to use and shape new technologies, especially machine learning *(which remains as powerful as it is intractible to ordinary people)*
-- Natural user interface design: computing that fits into healthy, embodied human lives, and feels magical *(Harry Potter, not Minority Report)*
+- Natural user interface design: computing that fits into healthy, embodied human lives, and feels magical *(think Harry Potter, not Minority Report)*
 - Open protocols, or how we can build the next wave of computing without isolating power in like 3 companies
 - Using technology to unlock memory &amp; nostalgia, and preserve culture for